The Other Side of the Door (1916 film)

-The Other Side of the Door is a 1916 American silent romantic drama film directed by Tom Ricketts.
+The Other Side of the Door is a 1916 American 5-reel silent romantic drama film directed by Tom Ricketts.
 Based on the novel of the same name by Lucia Chamberlain, it stars Harold Lockwood and May Allison.

 Plot

 Set in the 19th century, the plot centers on a man (Harold Lockwood) who is falsely accused of murder.
 The Other Side of the Door was shot in Monterrey, Mexico.